Hou-Guojia/HP/README.md

-# Hue Perserving-based Approach For Underwater Color Image Enhancement
+# Hue Perserving-based Approach For Underwater Colour Image Enhancement
 # Code-for-HP-method

 1. This code is for the paper:

-   Hue Perserving Based Approach For Underwater Color Image Enhancement
+   Hue Perserving Based Approach For Underwater Colour Image Enhancement

    It can only be used for non-comercial purpose.
 If you use our code, please cite the paper.